Learn About CHIP in Minnesota

 After applying for Medicaid, MN parents may receive a denial notification that they do not qualify for assistance, but their children do.
 Once enrolled in CHIP or Medicaid, recipients will have access to medical and health care providers in network.
 Recipients are free to choose their primary care physician and any other medical professional as long as he or she is in network.
 Since out-of-network services will not be covered by the program, beneficiaries should try to stay in network whenever possible.

-To learn how to apply to Medicaid for children and who qualifies for program enrollment, download our comprehensive guide.
+To learn how to apply to Medicaid for children and who qualifies for program enrollment, download our free guide.

 Is CHIP considered Medicaid in Minnesota?